Cinema '76 - Let's go Indie

 BIRDSHOT AND STAR NA SI VAN DAMME STALLONE

 Watching Birdshot and Star Na si Van Damme Stallone made me see the development of Philippine Cinema.
 The cinematography and plot lines were different and more enticing.
-I loved how the colors were enhanced and gave focus on the storytelling.
+I loved how the colors were enhanced and focused on the storytelling.
 They made me want to watch and support more of our local films.

 Kudos to TBA for having a theater like this!
 They solved one of the problems in the industry — to help local filmmakers and actors show their works to us Filipinos.
 It is a big help for the industry and the country to promote creativity and cultural appreciation.
 It has the purpose of showing Filipino culture, talents, and arts.